vic/den/README.md

 ## Usage

-The [syntax](nix/types.nix) for a Host and its Users is concise and [focused](nix/os-config.nix) on system definition, not on their features.
-Standalone home configurations are managed via [home-config.nix](nix/home-config.nix).
+The syntax for Hosts, Users and standalone Homes is concise and [focused](nix/config.nix) on system definition, not on their features.

-Host and User features are configured using [flake.aspects](https://github.com/vic/flake-aspects).
-For global features, this library [adds](nix/aspects-config.nix) `flake.aspects.default.host` and `flake.aspects.default.user`.
+Features are configured using [flake.aspects](https://github.com/vic/flake-aspects).
+For global features, this library [adds](nix/aspects.nix) `flake.aspects.default.host`, `flake.aspects.default.user` and `flake.aspects.default.home`.

-### Freeform Attributes

-The `host`, `user`, and `home` types support freeform attributes, meaning you can add any custom attributes you need beyond the standard options.
-These custom attributes are accessible in aspect provider functions registered in `flake.aspects.default.{home,user,host}` and in aspect provides functions like `flake.aspects.${user.aspect}.provides.${host.aspect}`.
-This allows you to pass additional metadata or configuration options that your aspects can use when building the final configuration.

 The following code example provides a tour of `den`'s usage.
 Remember that you are free to have as many or as few files as you want; the Dendritic pattern imposes no rules on where your files are located or how they are named.
 It is up to you to organize and create a directory structure and aspect organization that makes sense for your use case.